couchbaselabs/Couchbase-by-Example/03-ios-share-extension/03-ios-share-extension.md

 	$ cp /Downloads/couchbase-sync-gateway/examples/admin_party.json /path/to/proj/sync-gateway-config.json

 Each team will be represented by a channel.
 The channel name will be the team name.
 Channels are a convenient way to tag documents and by giving users access to a set of channels, you can add fine grained access control.
 In this tutorial, you will use channels exclusively with the GUEST account (all unauthorised requests made to Sync Gateway).
-In a full featured application, you would likely give each user access to channels through the Sync Function.
+In a full featured application, you would likely give each user access to channels in the Sync Function.

 Change the configuration file to declare the list of channels, i.e. teams: